Proper Maintenance of a Rolex – Part II

-In part one of this article, day-to-day maintenance of a Rolex watch was discussed from the point of view of someone who many have never before owned a mechanical watch.
+In Proper Maintenance of a Rolex – Part I, the day-to-day maintenance of a Rolex watch was discussed from the point of view of someone who may have never owned a mechanical watch.
 In Part II, using this same perspective, the mid to longer term maintenance requirements of a Rolex watch will be examined.

 It’s a good idea (though not necessarily mandatory) to bring a Rolex in for a service checkup once per year.
 At this time, the watch can be pressure checked to make certain that nothing as compromised the water resistance rating for the watch.
 The watchmaker can also visually inspect the movement for any signs of corrosion, lubrication issues, and undue component wear.
 Finally, the watch can be placed on a timing machine which can test the accuracy of the movement, and verify that it’s still running within COSC Chronometer specifications.
 If the movement timing has fallen outside of COSC specifications, a simple timing regulation can be performed.
 If the watch has picked up any scratches or wear marks, this would also be a good time to have them buffed out.

 While a yearly service checkup might be considered optional, a full service every three to eight years should be considered mandatory and should only be performed by a Rolex Certified Watchmaker.
 If yearly checkups are being performed, then a full service can probably be (depending on the age of the watch) pushed toward the latter part of the full service interval.
 As one might expect, the full servicing is far more comprehensive than what’s performed during an annual checkup.
 In a full servicing, the movement is removed from the watch case, and completely disassembled.
 It’s then cleaned (often in an ultrasonic bath) to remove all the lubricants from the various components.
 Afterwards the movement is re-assembled (warn components are replaced), and fresh oils and grease are applied per Rolex standards.
 Other services normally performed at a full service mirror those performed at an annual service such as pressure testing, accuracy testing, and watch exterior cleaning and polishing.